 That means you can limit your risk and give yourself a better chance to win by betting on more than one.
 Picking multiple possible winners of any event is easy to do, will still pay great, and is a part of what makes futures and outrights the best bets in golf.

-Why bet golf over anything else
+Why bet on golf over other sports?

 The average major golf tour event starts with around 75 golfers and plays through four rounds.
 Multiply the pre-tournament, pre-round, and live betting markets by all the unique bet types and there are thousands of ways to bet on golf.